SidChiu0220/Sid_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="592" height="333" src="https://www.youtube.com/embed/JYsO4lLyrWs?si=TTcubbtoqlqyc-bj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JYsO4lLyrWs?si=TTcubbtoqlqyc-bj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
+Technical Progress:
-- The robot is made up of of two motors, a Raspberry Pi 4, a L9110 H-bridge, a breadboard, and a ultrasonic sensor.
+- Currently, the robot is made up of of two motors, a Raspberry Pi 4, a L9110 H-bridge, a breadboard, and a ultrasonic sensor.

   - Setting up the Raspberry Pi:
-- I started by storing necessary data and configurations on to a SD card through Raspberry Pi Imager.
-After inserting the SD card into the Raspberry Pi 4, the device is connected remotely with my computer through SSH over the same network.
-Then I create a folder on the Pi for my project with VS Code.
+  ** I started by storing necessary data and configurations on to a SD card through Raspberry Pi Imager.
+After inserting the SD card into the Raspberry Pi 4, the device was connected remotely with my computer through SSH over the same network.
+Then I created a folder on the Pi for my project with VS Code.**
-- The Motors:
+  - Controlling the Motors:
-- The two motors connect to the H-bridge(the driver) then to different GPIO pins on Pi.
-I am able to control the motors to move forward and backward with VS Code.
+  ** The two motors connect to the H-bridge(the driver) then to different GPIO pins on the Pi.
+I was able to control the motors to move forward and backward with VS Code.
+Each motor needed to be connected to two pins because it required a complete circuit to operate.
   - Ultrasonic Sensor:
   - The ultrasonic sensor's echo wire needs to have a voltage cap of 3.3V, so I need to set up a circuit with 1K and 2K resistors on the breadboard.
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
+The Trigger pin continuously sends out waves, and the Echo pin receives the reflected waves.
+Distance can then be calculated with the time it takes for the cho pin to receive the wave.
+  - Integrating the Parts on my Code
+- I couldn’t run the code to drive the motors.
+We found out that this was because my program file was on my desktop, when it should have been on the Pi.
+So I moved the file to the Pi, and it worked.
+- The second challenge that I faced was that VS Code couldn’t connect to the Pi, while my MacBook’s built-in terminals could.
+We tested many different methods on the terminal but didn’t see any issues until we saw a small pop-up on the VS Code settings icon.
+We needed to update the app for it to connect to the Pi.

 - What your plan is to complete your project

 # Schematics